marcelm/cutadapt/README.rst

 Cutadapt comes with an extensive suite of automated tests and is available under the terms of the MIT license.

-If you use cutadapt, please cite `DOI:10.14806/ej.17.1.200 <http://dx.doi.org/10.14806/ej.17.1.200>`_ .
+If you use Cutadapt, please cite `DOI:10.14806/ej.17.1.200 <http://dx.doi.org/10.14806/ej.17.1.200>`_ .